ingadhoc/multi-company/account_multicompany_ux/README.rst

  * Journals
  * Fiscalyears
  * Periods

-You can also set companies as consolidation companies, for this companies:
+#.
+Allow to work with properties of all companies without needing to change between companies (rendered as a many2many)

-* Creation of accounting entries is forbiden
+#.
+You can also set companies as consolidation companies, for this companies creation of accounting entries is forbiden
-* New button to recreate their chart of account from child companies as a consolidation chart
+#.
+Add new field short_name on company that is used later to be appended on the "display name" of the journals.
+This is usefull because when you select journals you don't have a filter of the companies.
+(TODO check if we can avoid all this and have a different approach)

 Installation
 ============